phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 - the `core_*` features are needed because many functions from the core library are still unstable
 - `use` imports a function, in our case [offset] that can be used for C-like pointer arithmetic
 - Normally, Rust tries to avoid [stack overflows] through _guard pages_: The page below the stack isn't mapped and such a stack overflow triggers a page fault.
-But we can't unmap this page easily as we use just one big page, so we need to be very careful to not blow our small stack.
+But we can't unmap this page as we use just one big page right now, so we need to be very careful to not blow our small stack.
 Fortunately our stack is just above the page tables.
-A stack overflow would overwrite an important entry at some point and therefore provoke a page fault (that crashed our kernel).
+A stack overflow would overwrite an important entry at some point and thus provoke a page fault (that crashes our kernel).
 - `x` is an immutable array of [&str]
 - `screen_pointer` is a [raw pointer] to the VGA text buffer
-- We iterate over the elements of x, convert every `&str` to a byte iterator (`s.bytes()`) and join these iterators (through `flat_map`).
+- We iterate over the elements of x, convert every `&str` to a byte iterator (`s.bytes()`), and join these iterators (through `flat_map`).
 Then we convert the byte iterator to a `(byte, index)` operator through the [zip method].
-- By casting the byte as `u16` and OR-ing the colors in (`0x1f` is white text on blue background), we convert it to a screen character.
+- By casting the byte as `u16` and OR-ing the colors in (`0x1f` is white text on blue background), we convert it to a screen character for the VGA buffer.
 - Now we just need to write the `screen_char` to the right place in memory.
 Rust doesn't know the VGA buffer and can't guarantee that writing to it is safe (we could corrupt important data).
 So we need to tell Rust that we know what we're doing by using an [unsafe block].
 - `offset` is like pointer arithmetic in C: It calculates the address of the i-th `u16` (starting at `0xb8000`) and converts it to a pointer.
 - To be able to write to it, we must cast the `*const u16` to a `*mut u16`